Congress of People's Deputies (Russia, 2022)

-The Congress of People's Deputies is a meeting of former deputies of different levels and convocations from Russia, claiming to be the transitional parliament of the Russian Federation or its possible successor.
+The Congress of People's Deputies of the Russian Republic is a political grouping made up of former deputies of different levels and convocations, claiming to be a government in exile for Russia.
 Former State Duma deputy Ilya Ponomarev became the public initiator of the congress.
-Sessions of the 1st Congress were held on 4–7 November in Jabłonna, Poland.
+Sessions of the 1st Congress were held on 4–7 November 2022 in Jabłonna, Poland with subsequent sessions taking place in Warsaw.

 Legitimacy

 The congress positions itself as a meeting of “the only representatives of society and the state who have the democratic legitimacy they received from Russian citizens”.
 Ilya Ponomarev answered during the congress that, as representatives of Russian citizens, they are quite legitimate, since they had once been elected by the people, and now Russia needs a temporary body for the transfer of power, and they “will hold elections later.”
 Gennady Gudkov called the congress a "proto-parliament".

 Participants

 The following were invited to participate in the congress as voting delegates: